Man executed for 1996 killing after Supreme Court clears way

 Matthew Reeves, 43, was put to death at Holman Prison after the court lifted a lower court order that had prevented corrections workers from executing the prisoner.
 He was pronounced dead at 9:24 p.m.
 CST, state Attorney General Steve Marshall said in a statement.

-Reeves was convicted of killing a driver who gave him a ride in 1996.
+Reeves was convicted of killing Willie Johnson Jr., a driver who gave him a ride in 1996.
 Evidence showed Reeves went to a party afterward and celebrated the killing.

-He had no last words.
-After craning his neck to look around a few times, Reeves grimaced and looked toward his left arm toward an intravenous line.
+The inmate had no last words.
+After craning his neck to look around a few times, Reeves grimaced and looked at his left arm toward an intravenous line.
 With his eyes closed and mouth slightly agape, Reeves' abdomen moved repeatedly before he grew still.

-Gov. Kay Ivey, in a statement, said Reeves' death sentence “is fair, and tonight, justice was rightfully served."
+Gov. Kay Ivey, in a statement, said Johnson was “a good Samaritan lending a helping hand” who was brutally murdered.
+Reeves' death sentence “is fair, and tonight, justice was rightfully served,” she added.

+Prison officials said some of Johnson's family witnessed the execution.
+In a written statement, they said: “After 26 years justice (has) finally been served.
+Our family can now have some closure.”

-Reeves was convicted of capital murder for the killing of Willie Johnson, who died from a shotgun blast to the neck during a robbery in Selma on Nov.
-27, 1996, after picking up Reeves and others on the side of a rural highway.
+Reeves was convicted of capital murder for the slaying of Johnson, who died from a shotgun blast to the neck during a robbery in Selma on Nov.
+27, 1996.
+He was killed after picking up Reeves and others on the side of a rural highway.

 After the dying man was robbed of $360, Reeves, then 18, went to a party where he danced and mimicked Johnson’s death convulsions, authorities said.
 A witness said Reeves’ hands were still stained with blood at the celebration, a court ruling said.